amirhajibabaei/AutoForce/theforce/cl/README.md

 much bigger systems.

 ### Training with existing data
-A utility command is provided for training with existing DFT data.
+A utility command is provided for training with existing Ab initio data.
 For this, set the appropriate parameters for ML in `ARGS`.
 Then refer to the following patterns.
 ```sh